Nicola Lees, new director of the Aspen Art Museum, leading through the coronavirus crisis

 Lees follows longtime director Heidi Zuckerman at the helm of the museum.
 Zuckerman led the museum for 14 years and spearheaded the effort to build its downtown Shigeru Ban-designed facility, which opened in 2014, while making the museum a player in the international contemporary art scene and launching initiatives including ArtCrush and Art in Unexpected Places.
 Her tenure also included a wide expansion of the museum’s education and access programs, which in 2017 earned the museum the National Medal for Museum and Library Services.

-A new learning director, Rachel Ropeik, came aboard about a month before Lees did at the museum.
+A new learning director, Rachel Ropeik, formerly of the Guggenheim Museum, came aboard about a month before Lees did at the museum to oversee those vaunted education programs.
+She and Lees are shepherding them into the post-coronavirus world.

 The museum hasn’t shown Aspen-based or Colorado-based artists since it moved into the downtown museum, though programs for local artists — including critic sessions and fellowships — have grown.
 Were it not for the public health crisis, Lees would have been doing studio visits and getting to know the area’s artists this spring.